Celebrity Rehab with Dr. Drew: Reception

-Despite the involvement of former Alice in Chains bassist Mike Starr as well as an appearance by Nancy McCallum, mother of the original AIC singer Layne Staley, who died of an overdose in 2002, the remaining original members of AIC, guitarist Jerry Cantrell and drummer Sean Kinney, have criticized the show, calling it "disgusting".
+Despite the involvement of former Alice in Chains bassist Mike Starr, as well as an appearance by Nancy McCallum, mother of the original Alice in Chains singer Layne Staley, who died of an overdose in 2002, the remaining original members of Alice in Chains, guitarist Jerry Cantrell and drummer Sean Kinney, have criticized the show, calling it "disgusting".
 Kinney said of the program, "It exploits people at their lowest point, when they're not in their right mind, and the sad part is, this is like entertainment for people when it's actually a life and death situation.
 I don't think it helps anybody and it makes entertainment out of people's possible death, and that's pathetic and it's stupid."

 In March 2009, columnist Drew Grant called for an end to the series because of its "warped sense of priorities", opining that the practice of assembling celebrities with serious drug addictions with others that, according to Grant, either do not have addiction or whose addictions are self-diagnosed, like Rachel Uchitel and Gary Busey, for the purpose of creating entertainment, serves to encourage the "celebrity narcissism" which Pinsky himself has criticized.
 Not all substance-abuse specialists have been critical of the show.
 Dr. Mary Oxford, staff psychologist for the Menninger Clinic, praised it for removing the stigma surrounding addiction in the general public, for demystifying the process of treatment, and showing the lay public the skill of reflective listening.